mpope9/config/README.md

 ```

 ## Updating Values
-Updates to the config can have a performance penalty, due to persistent_terms being optimized for reads over writes.
+Updates to the config can have a performance penalty, due to `persistent_term`s being optimized for reads over writes.
 So it is preffered to update configs in batches.
 This is done through passing a map to the config module.
 Values in the map will override existing configuration values.

 ```gleam
 import gleam/map